Exercice 5 - Introduction to Cosmological N-body Simulations

 Three directories are created: groups_catalogue, groups_indexlist, groups_particles.
 Each contains a file labeled with the snapshot number.
 Files in the directory groups_catalogue contain information on the groups, while groups_particles contains the positions of particles in groups.
 We will not use the files in the directory groups_indexlist.

-In order to use the output files, we provide students with a small python library that will help the reading of these files.
+In order to use the output files, we provide students with a small Python library that will help the reading of these files.
 The module is given in the FoFlib.py script.
 Note that you will likely need to modify the lines in the methods where files are opened to read:

 f = open(filename,'rb')